gardehal/python-playlist/README.md

     - thumbnail for playlist (default blank + some way to add custom user one)
   - new entity, metadata:
     - implement where most create/deletes are done, fetches, startups
-- pytubefix can probably eb entirely replaced with yt_dlp, including downloads
+- pytubefix can probably be entirely replaced with yt_dlp, including downloads